zikula/zikula-docs/Users Manual/5_5_Data_Model_and_Install.rst

 Initialization
 ==============

 When a user clicks install/activate for a module, Zikula looks in your modules directory for the Installer.php file.
-It then calls the method install() of tne class YourModuleName_Installer.
+It then calls the method install() of the class YourModuleName_Installer.
 This class must inherit from Zikula_AbstractInstaller.
 In our case, our installer class is called StrainID2_Installer.
 The installer funciton calls DoctrineHelper to do the table installation into the database.

 ::